 People can be incredibly lazy when it comes to certain things, and password management is one of them.
 A survey conducted by the password-management app developer LastPass revealed that even though 91 percent of people know reusing passwords is a poor practice that should be avoided at all cost, 59 percent still reuse their passwords both at home and, more importantly, at work.

 Surprisingly, digitally-savvy millennials are the worst offenders, which is bad news for organizations because millennials are now the largest generation in the workforce.

 The solution?
 Cybersecurity professionals believe that the combination of password policy best practices and employee education should be an integral part of all cybersecurity programs.
 The problem is that password policies can do more harm than good unless implemented thoughtfully, which is why it’s critical to understand what they’re supposed to accomplish and where their limits are.

 A password policy is essentially a collection of rules whose purpose is to improve an organization’s cybersecurity posture by motivating users to create strong passwords and use them correctly.
 A password policy may exist only on a piece of paper, perhaps as part of an organization’s official regulations, or it may be actively enforced by system administrators and taught as part of security awareness training.

-While each and every password policy should be customized to meet the unique needs of the organization that wants to implement it, there are certain password policy best practices to include:
+While each and every password policy should be customized to meet the unique needs of the organization that wants to implement it, there are certain cybersecurity password best practices to include:

 Password reuse is an important concern in any organization, which is why it’s important to track previously used passwords to make it impossible for users to use the same password over and over again.
 Without setting the number of unique new passwords that must be associated with a user account before an old password can be used again, users could opt to use a password that has been exposed in a breach just because they couldn’t be bothered to come up with a new one.